apache/doris-website/versioned_docs/version-2.1/sql-manual/sql-data-types/semi-structured/VARIANT.md

 - Not supported as primary or sort keys.
 - Queries with filters or aggregations require casting.
 The storage layer eliminates cast operations based on storage type and the target type of the cast, speeding up queries.

-### QA
+### FAQ
 1.Streamload Error: [CANCELLED][INTERNAL_ERROR] tablet error: [DATA_QUALITY_ERROR] Reached max column size limit 2048.
 Due to compaction and metadata storage limitations, the VARIANT type imposes a limit on the number of columns, with the default being 2048 columns.
-You can adjust the BE configuration variant_max_merged_tablet_schema_size accordingly, but it is not recommended to exceed 4096 columns.
+You can adjust the BE configuration `variant_max_merged_tablet_schema_size` accordingly, but it is not recommended to exceed 4096 columns.

 ### Keywords